Frozen Shoulder – Adhesive Capsulitis

 Most people will first notice that they start to have pain and stiffness, and this is often much worse at night-time.
 Many people put up with pain for a long time and will only consult a doctor or a physio once their shoulder starts to become less mobile.

-When the shoulder starts to become stiffer, one of the tell-tale signs that it might be frozen shoulder, is that the internal and external rotation of the shoulder becomes restricted.
-That means, you might find it very difficult to do put on your bra with your hands behind your back, or to swing your arm outward in a forearm tennis shot.
+When the shoulder starts to become stiffer, one of the tell-tale signs that it might be frozen shoulder is that the internal and external rotation of the shoulder becomes restricted.
+That means, you might find it very difficult to put on your bra with your hands behind your back, or to swing your arm outward in a forearm tennis shot.

 How to Diagnose Frozen Shoulder